A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Astro Panel

-It shows not only the weather forecast, but also an indicator of calmness of the atmosphere (seeing), moon phases, humidity, wind, as well as the visibility time of the International Space Station (ISS).
+It shows not only the weather forecast, but also an indicator of the calmness of the atmosphere (seeing), moon phases, humidity, wind, as well as the visibility time of the International Space Station (ISS).

 Jupiter Widget